-- have experiences and activities that reflect scholarship of the highest level in professional writing, research, and dedicated service to middle level education.
+- have experiences and activities that reflect scholarship of the highest level in professional writing, research, and/or dedicated service to middle level education as a practitioner.

 Nomination forms should be received at AMLE Headquarters by June 1 of each year for consideration during the current year.

 Dr. Judith Brough is professor emerita and former chair of the Department of Education at Gettysburg College in Pennsylvania.
 She received her doctorate from the State University of New York at Buffalo in curriculum planning and development with a specialization in middle level education and supervision.
 Dr. Brough has authored a multitude of articles and books and speaks regularly at regional, state, and national conferences.
 The many awards she has received include the Gruhn-Long-Melton Award from NASSP and the William Alexander Award from the Pennsylvania Association for Middle Level Education.
 According to Dr. J. Howard Johnston, "…she has a "compassion for kids and professional colleagues and a deep commitment to the fundamental principles of education in a democratic society."